 Adjust staffing and schedules when possible.

-The AMA emphasizes the importance of adjusting staff schedules from higher-stress to lower-stress functions when possible and implementing flexible schedules for workers who are directly impacted or have a family member impacted by the outbreak.
-It also recommends partnering inexperienced workers with more experienced colleagues, who can provide support, monitor stress, and reinforce safety practices.
+The AMA emphasizes the importance of adjusting staff schedules from higher-stress to lower-stress functions when possible and implementing flexible schedules for directly impacted workers or have a family member impacted by the outbreak.
+It also recommends partnering inexperienced workers with more experienced colleagues who can support, monitor stress, and reinforce safety practices.

 Discuss the challenges caused by trauma.

-Discuss the challenges faced by clinicians who are experiencing emotional, physical, and psychological trauma (they are rarely disconnected).
-No two people communicate their traumatic experiences in the same way, however, so take an individualized approach to support.
+Discuss the challenges faced by clinicians experiencing emotional, physical, and psychological trauma (they are rarely disconnected).
+No two people communicate their traumatic experiences in the same way, so take an individualized approach to support.

 Be on the lookout for PTSD.

-It would not be unusual or surprising to find many clinicians facing trauma right now, but some could also suffer from PTSD.
+It would not be unusual or surprising to find many clinicians facing trauma right now, but some could also have PTSD.
 Unlike stress or trauma, which can be short-lived, PTSD can worsen over time and have a greater impact on the person’s psyche.

 Prepare for disaster before it happens.

 The current pandemic is just one of the many disasters that hospitals face.
-Acts of God, such as hurricanes or tornadoes, mass shootings, and other man-made catastrophes are, unfortunately, not uncommon.
+Unfortunately, acts of God, such as hurricanes or tornadoes, mass shootings, and other man-made catastrophes, are not uncommon.

 Prepare in advance by conducting disaster planning drills.
 Not only can this help save lives, but it also gives your team the confidence needed to respond quickly and skillfully no matter what calamity befalls.

-Like Strange, doctors are called to a noble profession — to make a difference in the lives of others and do so on a regular basis.
+Like Strange, doctors are called to a noble profession — to make a difference in others' lives and regularly.

 Learn more about the struggles SCP Health providers are facing—and how they are overcoming.
 Read our three-part series “Healing Warriors: Stories from the Front Lines of COVID-19.”

-Lastly, if you’re interested in learning how SCP Health has been supporting our clinicians’ health and well-being throughout the COVID-19 pandemic, contact us to get details on our Employee Assistance Program.
-This benefit includes counseling and legal services, help with family matters like child and elder care, guidance for finances and budgeting, and more.
+Lastly, if you’re interested in learning how SCP Health has supported our clinicians’ health and well-being throughout the COVID-19 pandemic, contact us to get details on our Employee Assistance Program.
+This benefit includes counseling and legal services, family matters like child and elder care, guidance for finances and budgeting, and more.